 All company types must have one secretary and a minimum of two directors.
 One of the directors is required to be resident in a member state of the European Economic Area (EEA).
-A new company model (LTD company - registered under Part 2 Companies Act 2014) can have one director if it chooses.
+The Private Limited by Shares company (LTD company - registered under Part 2 Companies Act 2014) can have one director if it chooses.
 It must have a separate secretary though.
-Companies which were incorporated as private limited by shares companies under the old Acts are not LTD companies under the new Act.
-They operate under Designate Activity Company legislation unless they opt to convert to the new LTD model.

 All company directors and secretaries (where applicable) must be over the age of 18 years.
 Section 131 Companies Act 2014.

 An undischarged bankrupt cannot be an officer of a company.
 Section 132 of the Companies Act 2014 provides that if any person, being an undischarged bankrupt acts as an officer or directly or indirectly takes part or is concerned in the promotion, formation or management of any company except with the leave of the High Court, he/she shall be guilty of an offence, which is prosecutable summarily by ODCE (Category 2 offence).
 Undischarged bankrupt means a person who is declared bankrupt by a court of competent jurisdiction within the State or elsewhere, who has not obtained a certificate of discharge or its equivalent in the relevant jurisdiction.